Rogaland/jwt-spring-boot/README.md

 ```

 By using the `@JwtParam` annotation in a `RestController` class the parsing of a JWT string is done automatically.
-The controller expects the input to be sent as a URL parameter or as a header.
+The controller expects the input to be sent as a URL parameter.
 The name of the param can be specified in the annotation.
 If the name is not set, the name of the method variable is used.

 __Example__
 ```java